GFA denies $7.2 million AFCON budget

-of the Ghana Football Association (GFA), has denied media reports that, it has

-presented a budget of $7.2 million to the government for the 2019 Africa Cup of
+The Normalisation Committee of the Ghana Football Association (GFA), has denied media reports suggesting that it has presented a budget of $7.2 million to the government for the 2019 Africa Cup of Nations in Egypt.

 Vote for this Article